 We can, however, guarantee that you’ll learn the craft of writing more deeply, you’ll learn about yourself, and you’ll write the best book that you can.
 Hybrid and self-publishing have come a long way, and it’s totally possible to get your idea out there and build your name without a traditional deal.

-If you already know you need a certain package, we’ll start with a discovery call to check for fit: Do you want to work with me?
+We’ll start with a discovery call to check for fit: Do you want to work with me?
 Do I want to work with you?
-If the fit feels good, I send you an intake form and ask for some sample writing—another fit check.

-From there, I’ll have enough material to determine what will help you the most, and we’ll talk about the most efficient approach.
+From there, and from your questionnaire and sample pages, I’ll have enough material to determine what will help you the most, and we’ll talk about the most efficient approach.
+Sometimes it’s working with a different coach than me.

 The point is, while it’s possible to do these things, it doesn’t always come easily or naturally.
 Expecting to write a good book without guidance is kind of like expecting to play in a symphony orchestra with the band training you got in high school.